Queer ecology: Queer Ecologies and Crip Theory

 Giovanna Di Chiro, placing queer ecologies in intimate relation with disability studies, quotes Eli Clare as follows: "The body as home, but only if it is understood that bodies can be stolen, fed lies and poison, torn away from us.
 They rise up around me - bodies stolen by hunger, war, breast cancer, AIDS, rape, the daily grind of the factory, sweatshop, cannery, sawmill; the lynching rope; the freezing streets; the nursing home and prison... disabled people cast as supercrips and tragedies; lesbian/gay/bisexual/trans people told over and over again that we are twisted and unnatural; poor people made responsible for their own poverty.
 Stereotypes and lies lodge in our bodies as surely as bullets.
 They live and fester there, stealing the body."
 Expanding on this, Knox links the work of Clare to queer ecologies, asking - with him - what it means to refigure the world.
-Clare links queer and disability practitioners' critiques of the compulsions of hetrosexuality and able-bodiedness together with activists' redefining of environment as community and home.
+Clare links queer and disability practitioners' critiques of the compulsions of heterosexuality and able-bodiedness together with activists' redefining of environment as community and home.
 While those that deviate from the norm may be hated, impoverished, and poisoned, Clare maintains that seeing and knowing from non-normative positions may offer views for imagining new, just, and sustainable ways of living on the earth.